kagayaki-7/voice-changer/README_dev_en.md

 $ pip install -r requirements.txt
 ```

-2. Run server
+2. Run the server

-Run server with the below command.
-You can replace the path to each weight.
+Start the server with the command below.
+Replace the paths to the model weights as needed.

 ```
 $ python3 MMVCServerSIO.py -p 18888 --https true \